 |Shareholder||Company A||Company B||Identical Ownership|

 Company A and Company B are a brother-sister controlled group because 1) five or fewer shareholders own more than 80% of each corporation (85% of Company A and 90% of Company B), and 2) the same five or fewer shareholders own more than 50% of both corporations, taking into account identical ownership.

 3. Combined group.
 A group of three or more corporations that meet all of the following:

 Note that employers who file as qualified separate lines of business (QSLOBs) for other employee benefits purposes (such as non-discrimination testing) cannot rely on the QSLOB rules for purposes of the ACA employer shared responsibility provisions.

-This general summary overview of the controlled group rules is intended for informational purposes only, and is not and shall not be construed as providing legal, tax or accounting advice.
-The controlled group rules are complex, and clients are advised to consult with a tax or legal professional for a determination of their control group status (if applicable).
+This general summary overview of the controlled group rules is intended for informational purposes only and is not and shall not be construed as providing legal, tax or accounting advice.
+The controlled group rules are complex, and companies are advised to consult with a tax or legal professional for a determination of their control group status (if applicable).

 1 All entities under Code section 414(b), (c), (m) or (o) are treated as a single employer for purposes of calculating whether each entity is an ALE.